 One of the easiest ways to add class and panache to your ensemble is adding a tie.
 Although no one is entirely sure about the origin of this accessory, there is no doubt that ties make you look professional, sophisticated and completes your look.
 Although it may seem simple, choosing the right style and design for your tie can be exceptionally challenging.
 When you are dressing for a formal event, the selection of your garment says a lot about you and your personality.
 It defines how you want someone else to perceive you as.
 Apart from your formal shirt, trousers and overcoat, your tie is the next most important thing that people notice about you at first glance.

 Unfortunately, there are times when people are wearing the most flamboyant ties with the most miss placed suits.
 It creates a rather sharp personality contrast.
 So is there a right way of choosing a tie?
-According to Vancouver’s best tailors known for creating bespoke suits and shirts, there is a solid three-step process on choosing a tie which will accentuate the impact of your tailored suit and shirts, whether you are attending a wedding in Burnaby or a conference in Vancouver.
+According to Vancouver’s best tailors known for creating bespoke suits and shirts, there is a solid three-step process on choosing a tie that will accentuate the impact of your tailored suit and shirts, whether you are attending a wedding in Burnaby or a conference in Vancouver.

 Choosing a fabric

 Although most of us invest significant thought in choosing a fabric for our suits, shirts and trousers, most of us expend little energy in choosing a fabric for the tie.
 There is no doubt that fabric is one of the most important aspects of your tie if you want to get the look right.
 One reason why many people tend to ignore tie fabric considerations is that ties do not come directly in contact with the body, hence their fabric is often considered immaterial.
 However, it is quite the contrast and choosing a flattering tie fabric can accentuate your look.
 It is best to opt for mixed or cotton material for formal occasions like conferences, official meetings, etc. When it comes to special events like parties and weddings, choose a silk fabric as it reflects light and looks much more vibrant.